Massive wave propagation near null infinity: Introduction

-if $d=3$, where $J_1$ denotes the Bessel function of the first kind of order one and $\Theta$ denotes a Heaviside step function \cite[\S2.3]{ScharfFiniteQED}.
+if $d=3$, where $J_1$ denotes the Bessel function of the first kind of order one and $\Theta$ denotes a Heaviside step function.
 A similar formula holds for other $d\in \bbN^+$.
-Note that $D_\pm$ solves the forced Klein--Gordon equation
+The Heaviside step function $\Theta(t)=1_{t\geq 0}$ in \cref{eq:D3d} guarantees